Sdcrouse/white-flash/README.md

+This is another readme file.

-"White Flash: Another term for lightning, camera flashes, and super fast white cats"
+White Flash: Another term for lightning, camera flashes, and super fast white cats